riceplinygroup/plinycompute/README.md

 Firstly, we need to setup the test suite by following 4 steps.
 (Those 4 steps only need to be done only once)

-Step (1.1) In rice cloud or AWS, find one ubuntu server as your Master, and log in to that server using the 'ubuntu' account;
+Step (1.1) In rice cloud or AWS, find one ubuntu server as your Master, and log in to that server using the 'ubuntu' account; (In future, we shall not be constrained by OS, and we can use the 'pdb' account)

 Step (1.2) Download PDB code from svn to the Master server, configure PDB_HOME and PLINY_HOME to be the svn repository.
 For example, you can:
      - edit ~/.bashrc, and add following to that file: export PDB_HOME=~/PDB/ObjectQueryModel

-     If you are running PDB from Pliny, you can do following: export PLINY_HOME=~/pliny/pdb-pliny-interface
+     If you are running PDB from Pliny, you need do following so that you can use Pliny commands: export PLINY_HOME=~/pliny/pdb-pliny-interface
      export PDB_HOME=$PLINY_HOME/pdb